You've probably heard about chestnuts roasting on an open fire, but did you know that you can roast chestnuts at home?

 If your grocery store sells loose chestnuts in bins, you can pick through them to find the best ones.

-- Leave Anything Cracked: Cracks can expose the chestnut to mould, bacteria or pests, so it's best to leave those behind.
+- Cracks can expose the chestnut to mould or pests, so leave those behind.

-Store unshelled raw nuts in a cool dry place until you're ready to cook them.
+Store unshelled raw chestnuts in a cool, dry place until you're ready to cook them.
+Because they have a short shelf life, plan to roast them soon after purchasing.

 How to Prepare Chestnuts for Roasting